 Represented a client in a case involving multi-jurisdictional conspiracy to defraud, money laundering, counterfeiting and forgery.
 There were also links to terrorism.
 The prosecution alleged that our client acted as a banker and forger, and was involved in a fraudulent website offering “novelty items” which were actually false ID packages, ranging from bank statements, utility bills and passports.
 In excess of 1.5 million pages of evidence were served by the prosecution, who calculated the loss at £60m.

-Our Serious Fraud Solicitors are backed by nearly four decades of experience with conspiracy to defraud cases.
+Our Serious Fraud Solicitors are backed by four decades of experience with conspiracy to defraud cases.
 Our legal practice and team of Serious Fraud Solicitors have a strong track record of achieving the best possible results.
-For expert legal advice use our contact form or call us on 0808 250 6017 today.
+For expert legal advice use our contact form or call us on 0800 437 0322 today.